oskarrough/ember-jets/README.md

 </div>
 ```

-By default, Jets will figure out what text to search.
-But you can also pass a CSS selector as `filter` to explicitly define which text to search in each row.
-Here's an example:
+### Options

+- `contentTag` - CSS selector to the DOM container you want to search (required)
+- `content` - Array to observe for changes.
+This will make sure the search is synced with your content (optional)
+- `filter` - CSS selector if you want to specify what to search in each row (optional)

+Here's an example with filtering:

 ```hbs
 {{jets-search contentTag="#list" items=model filter="h1"}}